lmos-ai/lmos-website/docs/introduction.md

 By promoting an open, scalable, and interoperable architecture, **LMOS** enables the development of next-generation AI agents that can seamlessly integrate and collaborate across diverse environments, paving the way for a truly connected and intelligent future.

-## Core Components of LMOS

-To realize its vision of simplifying AI agent development, LMOS introduces several core components:

-### 1. Agent ReaCtor

-LMOS offers a simple yet powerful Kotlin framework called [Agent ReaCtor (ARC)](https://lmos-ai.github.io/arc/) for developers of all skill levels to build intelligent AI agents.
-Built on the JVM and Kotlin for best-in-class performance, ARC delivers rapid prototyping, and seamless collaboration between developers and data scientists

-### 2. LMOS Operator

-The **LMOS Operator** is a Kubernetes operator responsible for dynamically managing the deployment and capabilities of AI agents within the Kubernetes environment.

-#### Key Features:
-- **Dynamic Capability Resolution**: The Operator dynamically resolves which agents have the required capabilities for specific channels (e.g., web, mobile, IVR).
-- **Advanced Deployment Strategies**: It supports **canary releases** to gradually roll out new agent features.
-- **Channel Reconciler**: Watches for changes in channel resources and triggers reconciliation, matching capabilities with agents.

-### 3. LMOS Runtime

-The **LMOS Runtime** orchestrates collaboration between multiple AI agents, similar to how an OS manages processes and assigns tasks.

-#### Key Aspects:
-- **Collaborative Multi-Agent Management**: Ensures agents collaborate to resolve complex customer queries.
-- **Capability-Based Task Assignment**: Dynamically assigns tasks to the most capable agents based on their registered capabilities.
-- **Integration with LMOS Router**: The Runtime works closely with the Router to manage agent task assignments and memory sharing.

-### 4. LMOS Router

-The **LMOS Router** acts as the traffic controller for user queries, ensuring they are routed to the agent with the most relevant capabilities.

-#### Matching Techniques:
-- **LLM-Based Approach**: Uses a language model to understand the semantics of the user query and intelligently match it to agents.
-- **Vector-Based Approach**: Uses vector embeddings (e.g., cosine similarity) to compute the closeness between a query and agent capabilities for fast, large-scale matching.